OneManMonkeySquad/UtilityAI/readme.md

 ## Getting Started
 Unzip the repository to your Unity Assets oder any subfolder.
 Create a new Brain asset by right clicking into the project explorer, click Create/Cube.UnityAI/Brain.
 Double-click the Brain.
 The editor for the brain will open.
 Read the node descriptions below on what everything does.

+After you have your brain, you need to write some code to connect the AI character with it.

     using Cube.UtilityAI;

-    [Serializable]
+    // Per agent instance; Shared piece of memory between the AI character and the Brain [Serializable]
     public class TestContext : IContext {
         public TestAgent agent;